Japanese

 Hakata dolls are said to have been first made by tile craftsmen who served the Kuroda clan, the rulers of Fukuoka in the Edo period.
 These dolls are highly regarded both in Japan and abroad as a symbol of Japanese beauty.

-• Pickup 02 Agano Ware Pickup 02Agano Ware
+• Pickup 03 Koishiwara Ware Pickup 03Koishiwara Ware